Let’s face it – Carnoustie is a golf town.

 Get into the swing

-Available seven days a week, the Big Deal option one is for two people to enjoy a one night stay in a standard twin or double in the Carnoustie Golf Hotel.
+Available seven days a week, the Big Deal option one is for two people to enjoy a one night stay in a standard twin or double room and a £25 per person food and drink spend in the hotel’s Calders Bistro.

 All options include a full Scottish breakfast.
 Late check out, up to noon, on your departure day means that you won’t have to rush your breakfast when leaving.
-A 20% discount on pre-booked spa treatments is also included.
 All guests have full use of the spa’s leisure facilities.

 On arrival, subject to availability, guests may be able to upgrade to a golf view room for £20 per night.